 |ε3/ε4||C/T||C/C||higher than normal risk|

-Billions of dollars have been spent in the last couple of decades has been spent on trying to find drugs to stop the tangled accumulation of beta-amyloid plaque without much success.
+Billions of dollars have been spent in the last couple of decades on trying to find drugs to stop the tangled accumulation of beta-amyloid plaque without much success.
 A new direction of research is looking into the ties between circadian rhythm dysfunction and Alzheimer’s disease.

 I find this intriguing since the sudden increase in Alzheimer’s disease rate over the past few decades correlates with increasing chronic exposure to blue light at night, a circadian rhythm disruptor.